 The 35U began with a vision to inspire the leaders of tomorrow by telling them about the leaders of today.
 With millions of people involved in government, education, business and community service across the country, it sometimes may be hard for the 35U to connect to leaders individually simply due to an age barrier.
 The 35U to us is any young adult from the ages of 18-35 in this country.
 These individuals have a voice – they can vote, serve, and most importantly, they can make a difference for future generations.

-Today’s Q&A feature is Zachary Weiner, Founder and President of Overtime.
+Today’s Q&A feature is Zachary Weiner, Co-Founder and President of Overtime.
 Overtime is an app that is designed to let people easily capture and edit footage from sports games and export the highlights around the internet.
 Zachary earned his bachelor degrees in Economics and Mathematics from the University of Pennsylvania.
 In September 2012, during his junior year of college, Weiner founded The Sports Quotient, a digital media startup for sports.
 As the CEO, he emphasized on analytical content to provide more intellectual conversations about sports.
 In 2018, Forbes Magazine featured Zachary on the 30 under 30 in sports list.

 We caught up with Zachary to find out what leadership means to him and what advice he would give to the next generation of leaders.